akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen looked at him directly, she who had ruled England as regent in his stead and knew well the weight of the crown, far more than any of the barons.

-“My lord's peace cannot be mistaken for a poor gift.
-Nay, husband, it is the fruit of seeds planted by my lord.
-Has not Anjou been a thorn in Normandy’s side, troubling your lands?
-That lion is now tamed.
-Anjou's heir is bound to our son, William.”
+“My lord's peace is no poor gift.
+It is the fruit of seeds you planted.
+Has not Anjou troubled your lands?
+That lion is tamed now.
+Anjou's heir is bound to William.”

 Henry grunted, his fingers drumming on the oak.
 “If it holds—a promise is only as strong as the sword behind it.”